 And we can never forget that most horses weigh at least 900 pounds and have massive strength and power.

-If their horse wants to, he can seriously injure or kill someone.
+If a horse wants to, he can seriously injure or kill someone.

 - Is he in good health?

 Fortunately, most horses won't try to lash out unless a rider pushes them quite hard and harshly to do something they don't want to do.